Triple J Hottest 100, 2020

 The 2020 Triple J Hottest 100 was announced on 23 January 2021.
 It is the 28th countdown of the most popular songs of the year, as chosen by listeners of Australian radio station Triple J. The countdown was announced on the fourth weekend of January.

 English band Glass Animals was voted into first place with their single "Heat Waves", becoming the first British act to top the annual list in 11 years, with the previous case being when Mumford & Sons won the 2009 countdown with "Little Lion Man".
 Australian band Lime Cordiale achieved the most entries in the countdown, at five.

 Background

-Triple J's Hottest 100 allows members of the public to vote online for their top ten songs of the year, which are then used to calculate the year's 100 most popular songs.
+The Triple J Hottest 100 allows members of the public to vote online for their top ten songs of the year, which are then used to calculate the year's 100 most popular songs.
 Any song initially released between 1 December 2019 and 30 November 2020 was eligible for 2020's Hottest 100.

 Voting opened on 8 December 2020.
 Several artists and presenters made their votes public, including Billie Eilish, Flume, and Glass Animals.
 The artists most often voted for by these artists were Tkay Maidza, Tame Impala, Spacey Jane, and The Strokes.